Rainyan/sourcemod-nt-ghost-distribution/README.md

   * This plugin ensured uniform distribution and nothing more.
     Soft's plugin implements a controlled bias of *n* same ghost spawns in a row, which can be used to play "sides" for the same ghost spawn point.
+* Should I use both plugins?
+  * The plugins won't interfere with each other, but if you wish to use Soft's plugin, you don't need this plugin.

 ## Background
 In Neotokyo, the ghost spawn selection is implemented as: